supakeen/pungi/doc/scm_support.rst

 * ``command`` -- defines a shell command to run after Git clone to generate the needed file (for example to run ``make``).
 Only supported in Git backend.

+* ``options`` -- a dictionary of additional configuration options.
+These are specific to different backends.

+  Currently supported values for Git:

+  * ``credential_helper`` -- path to a credential helper used to supply username/password for remotes that require authentication.

 Koji examples
 -------------